hufu6371/DORN/README.md

 # DORN: Deep Ordinal Regression Network for Monocular Depth Estimation

+### Introduction
+The shared codes are the caffe implemention of our CVPR18 paper (DORN).
+The provided caffe is not our internal one.
+But one can still use it for evaluation.
+We provide the pretrained models for KITTI and NYUV2 here (See Tab.
+3 and Tab.4 in our paper).
+Our method win the 1st prize on the Robust Vision Challange 2018.
+The codes have been tested successfully on CentOS release 6.9, Cuda 9.0.176, Tesla V100, Anaconda python 2.7, and NCCL 1.3.5.

 ### Installation
 For installation, please follow the instruction of [Caffe](https://github.com/BVLC/caffe).